Breathtaking stunts by the Inch Perfect trials bike stunt team will thrill, excite and amaze with two performances in the Helmingham Ring.

 Watch the team’s demonstration then have a go at yourself to see if your dog’s up to the task!
 The dogs have to leap of four hurdles, release and catch the ball from the flyball machine and run back over the jumps to their owner.

-Tasty treats including: Ice cream, drinks, burgers, sausages, curries, doughnuts, fish and chips and Thai food.
+Tasty treats including: Ice cream, drinks, burgers, sausages, curries, doughnuts, fish and chips and Chinese food.

 Over 80 stalls including: Photographers, charities, dog food and accessories, gifts for allthe family and much more!